sageserpent-open/NTestCaseBuilder/README.markdown

 Where the question mark denotes a placeholder for a missing character.

-We'll write the test for this up-front as a parameterised unit test, and design the API at the same time.
-Then we'll implement it and see how it fares against the unit test, and see how NTestCaseBuilder can help us in the process.
+We'll write the test for this up-front as a parameterised unit test, and design the encoding and decoding API at the same time.

-Actually, *we'll* do the first part together on this document, and *I'll* go off and code the second part as a series of commits in this repository; these will go in the directory 'development\solution\SageSerpent.NTestCaseBuilder.WorkedExample' and will be tagged; with the benefit of hindsight, you can then watch me as I made mistakes and went through the debugging process.

-The objective is for you to see some source code that uses NTestCaseBuilder to generate test cases, as well as the use of signatures to create one-off tests for debugging and a special test variable level factory for subsequent higher-level testing.
+The objective is for you to see some source code that uses NTestCaseBuilder to generate test cases.

 Our parameterised unit test simply takes a string as its parameter - for each string, it encodes it into the encoded format, then progressively decodes the format, checking the partially decoded result against the original string.
 We know how many steps the progressive decoding will take, because we can count the number of occurrances of each character in the original string in a histogram.